 Within the wording of this law are also regulations pertaining to the commercial sale of marijuana.
 The commercial system will be regulated by the Cannabis Control Commission (CCC); however, this commission will not be established until July of 2018.
 So, I’m sure you’re thinking “If I can possess up to an ounce of marijuana legally, where do I get it from, legally?”
 This new law allows for the “gifting” of up to an ounce of marijuana from one adult to another.
 For those who grow the legal amount of marijuana in their home, they can “gift” up to an ounce to another adult.

 What is “gifting” you may ask?
 “Gifting” means that the transfer of the marijuana from one adult to another (adult being 21+ years old) must occur without the transfer of money, valued goods, or a non-monetary payment.
 For example, you cannot trade a video game for an ounce of marijuana, or even provide a certain service for marijuana.
 If found to be in violation of this, the “seller” and the “buyer” are open to criminal charges and possible arrest.
-It’s important to note, while individuals are only allowed to gift up to an ounce of marijuana, any gifting of more than an ounce is considered distribution and the “gifter” and receiver are open to criminal charges.
+While individuals are only allowed to gift up to an ounce of marijuana, any gifting of more than an ounce is considered distribution and the “gifter” and receiver are open to criminal charges.

 Even more important to note is that any gift/sale to anyone/between anyone under 21 is considered distribution and criminal charges can occur.
 This includes the “social sharing” of marijuana from a 21+ year old individual to a minor, as well as if the transfer of marijuana occurs between two individuals under 21 years old.